UX design in knitting patterns

 Let’s go back to UX designers.
 According to Coursera, these are the tasks and responsibilities of a UX designers:

-Understand the user and what problem you’re trying to solve for them
+Understand the user and what problem you’re trying to solve for them.

 Conduct user research to understand their needs, goals, behaviors, and pain points.
 This can be accomplished through surveys, interviews, focus groups, and A/B testing.